topeju/autopi_mqtt/README.md

 * Args: `[ "track" ]`
 * Kwargs: `{}`

-On the Workers tab, open the `poll_logger` worker, and in its workflow, change the returner from `cloud` to `my_mqtt`.
+On the Workers tab, open the `poll_logger` worker, and in its workflow, add the `my_mqtt` returner to the list of returners.

 ## Operation

-This setup publishes all items you have configured through the services above both to the AutoPi cloud and to the MQTT broker you have configured.
+This setup publishes all items you have configured through the services above to the MQTT broker you have configured.
 The published items will use the `topic_root` configured in `my_mqtt_cache.py` as the first part of the publish topic, and the rest will be the type of item that is logged.
 For example, through the `tracking_manager`, you will get items logged in the `topic_root/track.pos` topic.

 ## Notes

 The code here is largely based on [autopi-io/autopi-core](https://github.com/autopi-io/autopi-core), particularly its [cloud_manager.py](https://github.com/autopi-io/autopi-core/blob/master/src/salt/base/ext/_engines/cloud_manager.py), [cloud_cache.py](https://github.com/autopi-io/autopi-core/blob/master/src/salt/base/ext/_utils/cloud_cache.py), and [cloud_returner.py](https://github.com/autopi-io/autopi-core/blob/master/src/salt/base/ext/_returners/cloud_returner.py).
+This returner also uses the Redis cache (database 2, whereas the AutoPi cloud uses database 1) to store the data until it can be published to the MQTT broker.

 I have sometimes observed AutoPi having trouble loading the custom code, but don't know why this happens.
 It seems to be resolved by restarting the Minion (see instructions above under "Services configuration").